Sweeper arrested for raping bedridden elderly woman in Delhi | Law-Order

 On Monday, the complainant alleged that she was also sexually assaulted and the relevant IPC sections were added to the case, they said.

-According to the woman's family members, the police had said, the man broke into the house.
-After the elderly woman spotted and questioned him, he said he worked for a gas agency and was called to the house for some work.
+According to the woman's family members, the accused broke into the house.
+After the elderly woman spotted and questioned him, he said he worked with a gas agency and was called to the house for some work, the police had said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)